uaf-math/calc1/webassign.md

 ## WebAssign

-Because we begin the semester working in ALEKS, the WebAssign course opens on Tuesday January 21.
-Your first WebAssign problem set is due on Friday January 24.
+<!- Because we begin the semester working in ALEKS, the WebAssign course opens on Tuesday January 21.
+Your first WebAssign problem set is due on Friday January 24.-->

 To start using WebAssign, you will need two codes:

-1. Our Class Key: **uaf 4834 8780**
+1. Our Class Key: <!- **uaf 4834 8780** ->

 2. Your personal WebAssign access code.
 Texts purchased from the UAF  bookstore include one; otherwise, a code can be purchased from WebAssign directly.

-Note WebAssign can be used for two weeks in a "trial" period which ends Monday, February 3 2020.
-You can take advantage of this period if you are uncertain about you placement in this class.
+Note WebAssign can be used for two weeks in a "trial" period.
+You can take advantage of this period if you are uncertain about your placement in this class.

 <div style="padding-top: 20px"></div>
 <center><a class="button" href="https://webassign.net">Go To WebAssign</a></center>